 How does identity theft happen?

 When a data breach occurs, sometimes you can pinpoint exactly where did you falter, and you know how your information was accessed.
-Other times, it is merely not feasible to understand which daily activity of yours enabled a hacker to access your information.
+Other times, it is merely not feasible to understand which daily activity of yours enabled a hacker to access your data.

 Let’s discuss some of the possibilities so that henceforth you are vigilant: